“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 The estrogen and progesterone in Sprintec perform three actions in order to prevent pregnancy:

 When taken correctly, Sprintec prevents pregnancy with 99% effectiveness.
 Therefore, less than one woman out of 100 women using Sprintec for contraception will become pregnant in a year.
 However, your risk of becoming pregnant may increase if you miss pills or forget to take the pills at the same time each day.
 Alternative forms of contraception, such as the intrauterine device (IUD) and implant, may be more effective than Sprintec.

 A pack of Sprintec contains both active tablets and placebos.
-The active pills are coloured blue, whereas the placebos are white.
+The active pills are colored blue, whereas the placebos are white.
 The placebo pills do not have any active ingredients or effects and are only included to help you keep track of when to restart the active pills after your period.

 The active ingredients in Sprintec (blue active pills) are: 35mcg ethinyl estradiol (EE) and 0.25mg norgestimate.